mozilla/ascendproject/participants/portland/lisa/_posts/2014-10-17-the_final_day_of_ascend.markdown

 [caption id="attachment_285" align="aligncenter" width="720"]<a href="http://lisa.hewus.com/wp-content/uploads/2014/10/2014-10-17-15.41.17.jpg"><img class="size-large wp-image-285" src="http://lisa.hewus.com/wp-content/uploads/2014/10/2014-10-17-15.41.17-1024x576.jpg" alt="These are some amazing people right here!" width="720" height="405" /></a> From left, Dino, me, Kronda, Lukas and Katt.[/caption]

+Thank you for reading about my coding adventure.
+If you would like to follow my full blog you can find me at http://lisa.hewus.com or on Twitter @bugZPDX